 “Is there hope?”

-What a glorious and wondrous sight it is, and lucky for those on board.
-As you think this, your gaze travels to the decks of the new ship where you expect to see people laughing and enjoying themselves but, to your surprise, you find no one.
+What a wondrous sight it is, and lucky for those on board.
+As you think this, your gaze travels to the decks of the new ship where you expect to see people laughing and enjoying themselves, but to your surprise, you find no one.

 You peer into the portholes.